New brewery on tap for Charleston Neck area; 2 new shops on King Street; Belk adds delivery

 The café, in the same retail center as Hall's Chophouse and Taco Boy restaurants, is open 7 a.m.-9 p.m. weekdays and 8 a.m.-8 p.m. on weekends.

-Also now open in Nexton Square is The Bicycle Shoppe at 600 Front St. It's the fourth location for the family-owned business that's called Charleston's oldest bicycle shop.
-It's been selling, servicing and renting bicycles for more than 30 years.
+Also now open in Nexton Square is The Bicycle Shoppe at 600 Front St. It's the fourth location for the family-owned business that's been selling, servicing and renting bikes for more than 30 years.